earthly/earthly/docs/docker-images/buildkit-standalone.md

 This image contains `buildkit` with some Earthly-specific setup.
 This is what Earthly will start when using a local daemon.
-You can also start it up yourself and use it as a remote/shared buildkit daemon.
+You can also start it up yourself and use it as a remote/shared BuildKit daemon.

 *Note that versions of this container have only ever been tested with their corresponding version of `earthly`.* Mismatched versions are unsupported.